"Legs On The Wall ... physical performance ... with an Aussie cultural identity and a fearless bravado ...”

 Renee Dallow, CityHub

-Legs' performances appeal to diverse audiences, incorporating the lyricism of dance and the enchantment of circus with the expressive heft of the theatre.
-Routinely reimagining what's possible in the conventional auditorium, Legs' works also break through the walls of cultural institutions and language barriers, bringing excitement, wonder, humour and gravitas to public spaces.
-The flagship durational work THAW (2022 – present), in which a series of artists perform on a suspended 2.7 tonne ice sculpture as it melts, is an iconic example of Legs' practice.
-An urgent call to action on climate change, THAW defies perceived impossibility in a work of staggering ambition and scale.
+The flagship durational work THAW (2022 – present), in which a series of artists perform on an immense ice sculpture as it melts over a day, is an iconic example of Legs' practice.
+An urgent call to action on climate change, THAW defies perceived impossibility in a work of staggering ambition and scale, which has to date touched over 57,000 live audience members in locations around the world with its message: there’s no time to waste!